Introduction

 var myHeading = document.querySelector('h1');

-uses CSS selectors and is the most versatile of the JS selectors.
-JS also provides getElementById
+querySelector uses CSS selectors and is the most versatile of the JS selectors.
+JS also provides getElementById, getElementsByClassName and others.

 Events